UAE 'actively monitoring' coloured food items after US bans red dye used in candies, cakes

 In the UAE, imported food products are subjected to strict inspections at entry points in coordination with local authorities.
 Food products are regularly sampled and tested to ensure they are safe for consumption.

-The Ministry of Climate Change & Environment is implementing measures to ensure the safety of food products, including additives and colourants used in the food industry.
+The Ministry of Climate Change and Environment is implementing measures to ensure the safety of food products, including additives and colourants.
 These efforts involve continuously updating technical specifications and regulations based on scientific principles to safeguard consumer health and safety.

 The UAE regulators specify permissible limits for colourant additives to ensure they do not pose risks to consumer health.
 These limits are based on risk assessments, international references, and globally recognised standards.